 Challenges and Considerations

 Despite their promise, AVs face hurdles.
 Regulatory frameworks are still evolving, and public trust in the technology remains a barrier.
-Additionally, the high costs of developing and maintaining AV systems could limit their adoption in certain regions.
-However, as these challenges are addressed, AVs are likely to become a cornerstone of urban transit.
+The high costs of developing and maintaining AV systems could also limit their adoption in certain regions.
+Cities are adapting to AVs at different rates depending on their regulatory environments — London's approach to emerging transit technologies balances autonomous-vehicle pilots with its responsibility to operate one of the world's most-used legacy networks, where every change has to be reconciled against existing service obligations.

 Mobility as a Service: A New Paradigm for Urban Travel